cmpi66/azure-network-protocols/README.md

 13. Back in Wireshark, filter for DHCP traffic only
 14. From your Windows VM attempt to issue your Vm a new IP with the command `ipconfig /renew`
-  a.
-Observe the DHCP traffic appearing in Wireshark
+  - Observe the DHCP traffic appearing in Wireshark

 ## Observe DNS Traffic